The Perry Sisters

 In 1990 Diana's sisters retired from the road, leaving Diana as the remaining founding member.

 The group reorganized with Diana Perry Gillette in the lead position.

-Diana has one of the most recognizable voices in gospel music today, and is one of the best songwriters in the southern gospel industry.
+Diana is known for her distinctive voice in contemporary gospel music and her work as a songwriter in the southern gospel music field.

 Tammy Underwood, Diana's niece, holds the soprano position and plays acoustic guitar.

 Tammy has a signature sound with dynamic tones and range and has also contributed to the Perry Sisters songwriting efforts.

 Diana's daughter, Nicole Mathews makes her debut with her rich alto voices on the new recording' "a New Season," proving nothing sounds better than family.